EXHIBITIONS

 Bemis Center’s Benefit Art Auction is Omaha’s premier celebration of contemporary art, attracting more than 1,500 established business leaders, emerging professionals, artists, and other movers and shakers in our region to the two-week exhibition and October 24 auction event.
 Proceeds support participating artists and help ensure Bemis Center’s exhibitions, artist residencies, LOW END performances, and public programs remain free and accessible to all, year-round.

-Bemis Center for Contemporary Art Benefit Auction
+Bemis Center for Contemporary Art: Benefit Auction 2025

 Alberta Craft Discovery Gallery – Edmonton